-36. Subject to the Court's approval, the professional services that K&E will render to the Debtors may include, but shall not be limited to, the following:

-- a. advise the Debtors with respect to their powers and duties as debtors in possession in the continued management and operation of their businesses and properties; - b. attend meetings and negotiate with representatives of creditors and other parties in interest; - c. take all necessary action to protect and preserve the Debtors' estates, including prosecuting actions on the Debtors' behalf, defending any action commenced against the Debtors and representing the Debtors' interests in negotiations concerning litigation in which the Debtors are involved, including, but not limited to, objections to claims filed against the estates; - d. prepare on the Debtors' behalf all motions, applications, answers, orders, reports and papers necessary to the administration of the estates; - e. negotiate and prepare on behalf of the Debtors a plan of reorganization and all related documents; - f. represent the Debtors in connection with obtaining postpetition loans; - g. advise the Debtors in connection with any potential sale of assets; - h. appear before this Court and any appellate courts and protect the interests of the Debtors' estates before these Courts: - i. consult with the Debtors regarding tax matters; and - j. perform all other necessary legal services and provide all other necessary legal advice to the Debtors in connection with these chapter 11 cases. - 37.
-K&E has stated its desire and willingness to act in these chapter 11 cases and render the necessary professional services as attorneys for the Debtors.
-To the best of the Debtors' knowledge, the partners and associates of K&E do not have any connection with or any interest adverse to the Debtors, their creditors or any other party in interest, or their respective attorneys and accountants, except as may be set forth in the affidavit of Matthew A. Cantor, a partner of K&E, dated May 14, 2003 (the "Cantor Affidavit"), which is annexed hereto as Exhibit "A." As such, K&E is a "disinterested person," as that phrase is defined in section 101(14) of the Bankruptcy Code and as modified by section 1107(b) of the Bankruptcy Code, and K&E's employment is necessary and in the best interests of the Debtors and the Debtor's estates.
+- 33. Subject to the Court's approval, the professional services that TS&S will render to the Debtors may include, but shall not be limited to: - a. advise the Debtors regarding their powers and duties as debtors in possession in the continued management and operation of their businesses and properties; - b. attend meetings and negotiate with representatives of creditors and other parties in interest; - c. take necessary action to protect and preserve the Debtors' estates, including prosecuting actions on the Debtors' behalf, defending any action commenced against the Debtors and representing the Debtors' interests in negotiations concerning litigation in which the Debtors are involved, including, but not limited to, objections to claims filed against the estates; - d. prepare on the Debtors' behalf motions, applications, answers, orders, reports and papers necessary to the administration of the estates; - e. negotiate and prepare on behalf of the Debtors a plan of reorganization and related documents; - f. represent the Debtors in connection with obtaining postpetition loans; - g. advise the Debtors in connection with any potential sale of assets; - h. appear before this Court and any appellate courts and protect the interests of the Debtors' estates before these Courts; - i. consult with the Debtors regarding tax matters; and - j. perform other necessary legal services and provide other necessary legal advice to the Debtors in connection with these chapter 11 cases. - 34.
+TS&S has stated its desire and willingness to act in these chapter 11 cases and render the necessary professional services as attorneys for the Debtors.
+To the best of the Debtors' knowledge, the partners and associates of TS&S do not have any connection with or any interest adverse to the Debtors, their creditors or any other party in interest, or their respective attorneys and accountants, except as may be set forth in the affidavit of Albert Togut, the senior member of TS&S, dated May 14, 2003 (the "Togut Affidavit"), which is annexed hereto as Exhibit "1."
+As such, TS&S is a "disinterested person", as that phrase is defined in section 101(14) of the Bankruptcy Code and as modified by section 1107(b) of the Bankruptcy Code, and TS&S's employment is necessary and in the best interests of the Debtors and the Debtor's estates.